-scheduledAt to a POST /v1/posts body and the request is persisted with status: "queued".
-A delayed job runs on the publish queue at the requested time.
+scheduledAt to a POST /v1/posts body and every target in the batch is persisted with status: "queued".
+A delayed publish job is enqueued per target at the requested time.

 Request